sunnyvalechha/Devops-Prep/README.md

       limits.memory: 2Gi

- kubectl apply -f quota.yml -n payments

- kubectl describe ns payments
+ kubectl apply -f quota.yml -n payments kubectl describe ns payments

 ![image](https://github.com/sunnyvalechha/Devops-inter-prep/assets/59471885/f8d8b00a-89a3-4352-9654-711fec273f7e)

-  kubectl create deploy ngix-dep --image=nginx -n payments

-  kubectl get deploy -n payments
+     kubectl create deploy ngix-dep --image=nginx -n payments kubectl get deploy -n payments

 ![image](https://github.com/sunnyvalechha/Devops-inter-prep/assets/59471885/decd594d-9f2d-44a5-98c7-1893ef7f5cd6)

-In above, deployment is created but no pod in ready state, hence nothing found in get pods command
+* In above, deployment is created but no pod in ready state, hence nothing found in get pods command

      kubectl describe deploy nginx-dep -n payments

 ![image](https://github.com/sunnyvalechha/Devops-inter-prep/assets/59471885/c498fa5d-77df-4f1c-b076-ea7bc382ccb0)

-Here, if we found no error like

-Crash Loop Back Off or Image Pull back error

-our 1st approch should be, describe the deployment and find error.

-2nd approach to check logs of deployement

-3rd approach check events
+* Here, if we found no error like Crash Loop Back Off or Image Pull back error our 1st approch should be, describe the deployment and find error and 2nd approach to check logs of deployement 3rd approach check events

      kubectl get events --sort-by=.metadata.creationTimestamp

-So get the event and try to troubleshoot the error, In this case we need to increase the namespace memory allocations.
+* So get the event and try to troubleshoot the error, In this case we need to increase the namespace memory allocations.

-**Crash Loop Back Off**
+Q: Crash Loop Back Off error ?

-This error occur on runtime when runtime configration not working.
+- This error occur on runtime when runtime configration not working.

-Another example suppose we have python application is it working fine but it is trying to write on a folder which does not exist, or trying to write on folder which does not have permission to write.
+- Another example, suppose we have python application it is working fine but it is trying to write on a folder which does not exist, or trying to write on folder which does not have permission to write.

-If there is an error with liveness probe it shows the same error.
+- If there is an error with liveness probe it shows the same error.

-Example:
           vim dep.yaml

           apiVersion: apps/v1
           kind: Deployment
           metadata:
             name: nginx-deployment
             labels:
               app: nginx
           spec:
             replicas: 1
             selector:
               matchLabels:
                 app: nginx
             template:
               metadata:
                 labels:
                   app: nginx
               spec:
                 containers:
                 - name: nginx-container
                   image: nginx:latest
                   command: ["sh", "test.sh"]
                   securityContext:
                     runAsUser: 1001
                   volumeMounts:
                   - name: scripts
                     mountPath: /app
                 volumes:
                 - name: scripts
                   emptyDir: {}

 vim test.sh